Best Vehicles For Teens

 - Traction control systems help ensure wheels maintain optimal traction while accelerating.
 Inexperienced drivers often have difficulty estimating the amount of acceleration needed in various conditions and lose control of the vehicle.

-Size Does Matter – and So Does a Good Track Record
+Size Matters – so Does a Good Track Record

 Check the National Highway Traffic Safety Administration’s crash ratings tests to see which models perform best.
 You’ll notice none of the top-rated vehicles are small cars – studies have shown a high incidence of teen driver fatalities in small cars.